Aarenrishikdevloper/Nectar_client/README.md

 * Add to Cart: Add products to the shopping cart.
 * Order Checkout: Complete the order process.
 * User Authentication: Sign up, login, and manage user sessions.
 * Order History: View past orders and their status.
+* Add Products to wishlist

 # Technologies Used
 * Frontend (Flutter)